 Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

-A detailed case study based on actual data in Adelaide from a 5.2 kW solar panel installation from 17th November 2013 to 21st May 2017 shows a saving in peak electricity costs of $1,711.50 per annum when compared to not having solar panels.
+A detailed case study based on actual data over 3.50 years in Adelaide from a 5.2 kW solar panel installation from 1st December 2013 to 21st May 2017 shows a saving in peak electricity costs of $1,712.55 per annum when compared to not having solar panels.

 We added a Sunverge DC coupled solar battery when we joined the AGL Virtual Power Plant (VPP) on 26th May 2017.
 From 17th November 2013 to 21st May 2017 we had 20 REC 260 watt panels with a total theoretical output of 5.2 kW.
 The panels face directly north, they are not shaded, and they are at a pitch of 22.5 degrees above the horizontal.
 We also had an SMA 5000TL-21 solar inverter from which I downloaded daily solar production data via Bluetooth.